-Thanks to a recent "Big Read" grant award from the National Endowment for the Arts (NEA), Athens can enjoy a series of literature events next summer.
-Launched in 2006, The Big Read is a community-wide reading celebration.
+Thanks to a recent "Big Read" grant award from the National Endowment for the Arts (NEA), Athens can enjoy a series of literature events this summer.
+Launched in 2006, the Big Read is a community-wide reading celebration.

-As part of the $15,000 grant—in addition to funding from entities such as the Congregation Children of Israel, Athica Gallery, UGA's Willson Center, and Athens-Clarke County Library—Mary Frances Early College of Education professor Melisa "Misha" Cahnmann-Taylor will launch a series of readings, lectures and events focused on the works of famed American cartoonist Roz Chast.
+As part of the $15,000 grant—in addition to funding from entities such as the Congregation Children of Israel, Athica Gallery, UGA’s Willson Center, Torrance Festival of Ideas, Athens-Clarke County Library and Rutgers University—Mary Frances Early College of Education professor Melisa "Misha" Cahnmann-Taylor will launch a series of readings, lectures and events focused on the works of famed American cartoonist Roz Chast.

 “We want to trigger community interest in readings and book discussions,” she said.
 “But also, we will do so by coupling the book with other art forms.”

-To celebrate her work and legacy, Cahnmann-Taylor will partner with various organizations around Athens, including the Athens Community Council on Aging, Athens Institute for Contemporary Art, the Georgia Museum of Art and Nimbl to coordinate events inspired by the author's artistic storytelling.
-These events will range from expressive dance classes and art lessons to family gatherings and book discussions, directed toward the elderly community.
+To celebrate her work and legacy, Cahnmann-Taylor will partner with various organizations around Athens, including the Athens Community Council on Aging, Athens Institute for Contemporary Art, the Georgia Museum of Art and Nimbl to coordinate events inspired by the author’s artistic storytelling.
+These events will range from virtual dance responses and art lessons to family gatherings and book discussions, directed toward the elderly community.

 “Being on a college campus, the focus generally tends to be on younger citizens,” said Cahnmann-Taylor, who works in the College’s department of language and literacy education.
 “I’ve noticed very few conversations about what it means to age well.
 If anything can unify us, it’s that we’re all aging every second of every day.
 Chast’s graphic memoir gives Athens an opportunity to focus on populations of all ages, and to look at aging with humor and art.”